 Graduates of our master programs usually follow careers in industry and academia.
 Students have the opportunity to carry out research for their final thesis with a company in the course of an internship, which can serve as a good stepping stone for a career in industry.
-We entertain a good relationship with companies and organize regular networking events, such as the Meet and Greet event of 2019.
+We entertain a good relationship with companies and organize regular networking events, such as:

 Some Graduates of Human Language Technology:

 - Chantal van Son (PhD student and data scientist at OKRA)

 Check out theses projects of recent and soon-to-be graduates here.

 What our (soon to be) graduates say: